cececombemale/booktrader/README.md

 - Our Amazon EC2 instance appears to time out every couple hours or so.
 We aren't sure if this is an issue with elasticsearch eating up too much memory (a problem we have been having) or something else.
 Restarting the instance brings it back up.
+- If a book is added with an ISBN already present in the Books table, that book's title/author/edition will be overwritten but its listings will remain.

 # Instructions for building the app yourself (ignore for demo purposes)